benjamincrozat/content/posts/gpt-4-turbo.md

 ## GPT-4 Turbo's pricing (it's cheaper than ever!)

-Pricing can change, so please double check.
+Pricing for GPT-4 can change, so please double check.
 That being said, at the time I'm writing these lines, **[GPT-4 Turbo's pricing](https://openai.com/pricing) is $0.01 per 1,000 tokens for the input and $0.03 per 1,000 tokens for the output.**

 This is such good news for developers who want to build their dream tools for cheaper thanks to the best-known language model.
 I know I already have something planned.
 What about you?